nikerla/vc-content/pages/glossary/3dcart-alternatives.md

             <img alt="3dCart alternatives - Shopify" src="assets/images/3dcart-alternatives-shopify.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-           <a href="https://ru.shopify.com/" rel="nofollow"> Shopify</a> is one of the popular 3dcart competitors.
+           <a href="/glossary/shopify-alternatives"> Shopify</a> is one of the popular 3dcart competitors.
 It combines a convenient process of creating a store with having maximum control over it.
             The platform is valued by customers all over the world for its intuitive design and tremendous support base that is there to help whenever you need it.
 A wide variety of tools and extensions is also offered through Shopify’s unique AppStore to help you to broaden your website’s feature base.
             </div>
         </div>